spectraltoast1/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+## **Post-Review Commit**
+This is a review after my first submission of the project to demonstrate correct commit message style.